 Or, you can choose to be active and do anything from canoeing and kayaking to volleyball and Ping-Pong.
 It’s the perfect way to spend a luxurious beachy afternoon!

-Getting In: Secret Beach tickets are included with the Go Oahu Card.
+Getting In: Secret Island Beach tickets are included with the Go Oahu pass.

 Pearl Harbor Historic Sites & Picnic on the Pier

-The Pearl Harbor Historic Sites is arguably the most popular collection of attractions in all of Oahu because of their significant historical value.
+The Pearl Harbor Historic Sites are arguably the most popular collection of attractions in all of Oahu because of their significant historical value.

-Take a stroll on the deck of the Battleship Missouri, or “Mighty Mo,” where the Surrender Deck marks the official end of WWII.
-If you’re around on June 15, 2018, head to the “Picnic on the Pier” (right by Mighty Mo), featuring lives music, fun activities, and prizes.
-Bring a picnic and blanket and chairs, or purchase food and drink on site!
+Next take a stroll on the deck of the Battleship Missouri, or “Mighty Mo,” where the Surrender Deck marks the official end of WWII.
+Make sure to check their summer calendar for the annual ‘Picnic on the Pier’ event, featuring lives music, fun activities, and prizes.
+Bring a picnic and blanket and chairs, or purchase food and drink on-site!

 Finally, tour the amazing USS Arizona Memorial, which commemorates the lives lost on that fateful day in December of 1941.